Bondurant Technologies International, Inc. makes the first and only portable all-membrane, nanofiltration-based filtration unit — the CamelTrain™.

 The CamelTrain™ includes membranes that have an organic and inorganic matter rejection rate comparable to reverse osmosis (RO).
 Considered “loose” RO, nanofiltration will not only produce more purified water, it has less expensive parts, is smaller, and pulls lower electricity than RO.

-Our technology differs dramatically from traditional portable methods of water purification such as activated charcoal (which absorbs contaminants when they pass over its surface) or UV light (which projects disinfecting rays through passing water, but does not kill or stop harmful biologicals from reproducing).
+Our technology differs dramatically from traditional portable methods of water purification such as activated charcoal (which absorbs contaminants when they pass over its surface) or UV light (which projects disinfecting rays through passing water, to prevent biologicals from reproducing).
 The latter method does not prevent a “living organism” from passing into our bodies, even if it cannot reproduce.

 While these methods have been used with varying degrees of effectiveness for decades, they become less effective when the water is cloudier and/or faster moving.
 They simply lack the sheer stopping power of a physical barrier like nanofiltration.